 - OLMS Form LM-30 Notice of Proposed Rulemaking, which proposed to revise the Form LM-30, used by union officers and employees to report financial transactions with and holdings in employers and businesses.

 - OFCCP VEVRAA Final Rule, which would implement the 1998 and 2000 statutory amendments to VEVRAA, raising the Federal contract amount to establish VEVRAA coverage from $10,000 to $25,000, and extending VEVRAA protection to a new group of veterans, called "other protected veterans."
 The Division is also currently working on a VEVRAA NPRM that would implement the 2002 VEVRAA statutory amendments to increase the Federal contract coverage threshold to $100,000 for contracts entered on or after December 1, 2003.

 - Assisting the CRC with the first-ever compliance evaluation of State programs that receive Federal financial assistance from the Department that they are providing meaningful access and benefits to program recipients that are limited-English proficient (LEP) in compliance with Executive Order 13166 and the civil rights laws administered by the CRC.

 - Publishing regulations for CFBCI that implement the President's Faith-based and Community Organization initiative in DOL programs.

 To access further information on the Departmental client-agencies that the Division works closely with that are described above, please use one of the links listed below:

-If you are a current law student interested in interning with CRLM, please click here for information about our internship program.
+If you are a current law student interested in interning with CRLM, please review our 2017 statement of work for information about our internship program.